 · Provides a base to organize before going out to provide community ministry

 · Establishes a base for idea creation and planning for church events / ministries

 Taken from: http://ctb.ku.edu/en/table-of-contents/implement/phsyical-social-environment/places-for-interaction/main

-We plan to engage the Piedmont Park Seventh-day Adventist Church Community to provide food, funds, and assistance to host an All Church fellowship meal every 3rd Sabbath of the month at 12:30pm for the benefit of members, visitors and guests and extended community that may attend.
+We plan to engage our fellow church members to provide food, funds, and assistance to host a monthly fellowship meal every 3rd Sabbath of the month at 12:30pm for the benefit of members, visitors and guests and extended community that may attend.